-The research team is examining the effect of immigration enforcement policies, including restricting driver’s licenses for unauthorized immigrants, and public health insurance expansions on health outcomes among children of unauthorized and legal immigrants.
-Beginning in the early 2000s, states diverged in their levels of cooperation with federal immigration enforcement and their approaches to expanding public benefits to immigrants.
-The study takes advantage of the patterns of state immigration policy variations to measure the health impacts of different policy approaches to immigration regulation.
-In contrast to the punitive actions some states have taken for unauthorized status, many states have reduced federal restrictions on health insurance access by allowing legally present and, in some cases, unauthorized immigrants, access to state-funded public health care coverage.
-The analysis focuses on variation in receipt of preventive health care among children of immigrants across all 50 states and the District of Columbia from 2000-2016.
-Results will inform policymakers, public health officials, and state departments of health about the effects of these state policies and the potential consequences they pose to public health.
+The project team examined the effect of immigration enforcement policies, including restricting driver’s licenses for unauthorized immigrants, and public health insurance expansions on health outcomes among children of unauthorized and legal immigrants.
+Beginning in the early 2000s, states diverged in their levels of cooperation with federal immigration enforcement and approaches to expanding public benefits to immigrants.
+The study took advantage of the patterns of state immigration policy variations to measure the health impacts of different policy approaches to immigration regulation.

 Analyses demonstrated that sanctuary policies and driver’s licenses for undocumented immigrants improved preventive health outcomes among children of immigrants.
 At varying levels of significance, these policies were shown to increase the likelihood that children, especially Latino children, living with non-citizen, immigrant parents have a usual source-of-care (USC) provider, and that they significantly reduce the likelihood that children in these households have unmet medical needs.
 The study also demonstrated that these policies significantly increase the likelihood that Latino children living with non-citizen, immigrant parents receive preventive dental care.
 This effect held regardless of whether the children were U.S. citizens.

 Receipt of primary care: usual care provider, well-child visits, flu vaccination, dental visits, and emergency department use